marmelab/react-admin/docs/Admin.md

 );
 ```

+The Auth Provider also lets you configure redirections after login/logout, anonymous access, refresh tokens, roles and user groups.
 The [Auth Provider documentation](./Authentication.md) explains how to implement these functions in detail.

 ## `basename`